OxfordAbstracts/purescript-graphql-client/README.md

 - `mutationFullRes`
 - `subscriptionFullRes`

-These will include all errors and extensions in the response, even if the response type checked.
+These will include all errors and extensions in the response, even if a response of the correct type has been returned.

 ### Apollo only features